Swiss Institute for Management and Hospitality

 The Swiss Institute for Management and Hospitality (SWISS IM&H) is an English-medium culinary and hospitality management school in Switzerland.
-Swiss Institute for Management and Hospitality is located in the city of Weggis, a municipality in the district of Lucerne in the canton of Lucerne.
-The school offers Culinary Management Courses and a bachelor's degree (BBA) & Masters's Degree (MBA) in Hospitality Management.
+The Swiss Institute for Management and Hospitality is located in the city of Weggis, a municipality in the district of Lucerne in the canton of Lucerne.
+The school offers Culinary Management Courses and a bachelor's degree (BBA) & Masters' Degree (MBA) in Hospitality Management.

 Campus & Facilities

-In January 2012, SWISS IM&H extended the space and facilities at Kantonstrasse 85, 6353 Weggis to all of level 4 of the building, which is situated by the shore of Lake Lucerne.
-After each semester, students are allowed to work for 4–6 months in the hospitality industry.
-SWISS IM&H offers diplomas up to an MBA to students from the age of 18.
+In January 2012, SWISS IM&H expanded its space and facilities at Kantonstrasse 85, 6353 Weggis, occupying the entire fourth level of the building located by the shore of Lake Lucerne.
+Following each semester, students have the opportunity to engage in 4–6 months of work experience within the hospitality industry.
+SWISS IM&H provides diploma programs up to an MBA level for students starting from the age of 18.

 Partnerships

 British Hospitality Association (BHA), American Hotel & Lodging Educational Institute (AH&LA), International and Euro CHRIE, West Coast University (WCU), International University of Business Agriculture and Technology (IUBAT) have signed agreements of collaboration with SWISS IM&H in 2012.